philbuchanan/calculator/readme.md

 ## Support

-It has been fully tested on iOS 7 running on an iPhone 4, iPhone 4S and iPhone 5, but should work well on devices still running iOS 6.
-It has not be designed or tested to work with non-retina iPhones.
-An iPad version is in the works, but still a ways away from completion.
+The current version has been fully tested on iOS 7 running on an iPhone 4, iPhone 4S, iPhone 5 and iPhone 5s.
+It should work on iOS 6 but has not been tested.

 ## Features